| |

-Big, rural backyard firepits and campfire cooking on your own property can be remarkable and eco-friendly group entertainment
+Big, rural backyard firepits and campfire cooking on your own property can be remarkable and even eco-friendly group entertainment

 Bonfires on our farm were one of my most cherished group activities when raising our kids in the country.
-Friends would just “stare” into our blazing backyard firepit and not want to leave.
+Guests would just “stare” into our blazing backyard firepit and not want to leave.
 Our town friends loved the idea of campfire cooking right from our own acreage.

 Making bonfires true group activities